How to Remove a Tomato Skin

 The Easiest Way to Remove Skins from Tomatoes

 How to remove a tomato skin is easier than you think.
-You need a large pot of boiling water, and a deep bowl full of ice water.
+You need a large pot of water on the stove over medium heat coming up to a boil, and a deep large bowl full of ice water.
 If you’re doing a lot of tomatoes, you’ll need to refresh the ice water at least once.
 You will need a cutting board and a sharp paring knife.

 Rinse the tomatoes off while the water comes to a boil.
-Using your paring knife, make an X on the bottom of each tomato – not too deep, but it needs to go through the skin.
+Using a sharp knife, cut a shallow X on the bottom of each tomato – not too deep, but it needs to go through the skin.
 Put the tomatoes in the boiling water for about a minute, the skin will start to get loose.
-Using a slotted spoon put the tomatoes directly into the ice water.
+Using a slotted spoon put the tomatoes directly into the bowl of ice water.